 The nerves in this region of the back are often blamed for many varied painful syndromes including common lower back pain and sciatica.
 These nerves are also extremely susceptible to oxygen deprivation from a regional process, since they are all bundled in a small area and can be affected en masse.

 The nerve roots branch off the spinal cord where the cord ends, usually at L1 or L2.
 The nerves descend together through the remainder of the spinal vertebrae, giving the appearance of a horse’s tail, hence the name of the structure.
-As they reach their designated level, they exit from the spinal column to supply the network of nerves serving a particular anatomical region.
+As each nerve reaches its designated level, it exits from the spinal column to supply the network of nerves serving a particular anatomical region.

 This grouping of neurological tissue gradually thins as the individual nerves leave the spine, creating a wedge shape which tapers from wider to thinner, until only a single coccygeal nerve root remains.